LESSON GROUP 2 PART 1

-Drop coated breeds have very little undercoat.
+Drop-coated breeds have a very little undercoat.
 Their coat is almost entirely made up of outer coat or guard hair.
 Drop coats can tangle easily when left longer.
 Breeds include the Lhasa Apso and the Yorkshire Terrier.

 BATHING PROCEDURE BY COAT TYPE

 The general bathing procedure is going to be the same as described in the previous lesson.
-Here we will review additional methods and steps needed to properly bathe a variety of coat types.
+Here we will review additional methods and steps needed to bathe a variety of coat types properly.

 SMOOTH COAT/SHORT COAT BATH

 The smooth or short coat dog is one of the simplest to bathe.
-When shampooing you can use a rubber curry to massage soap into the skin and coat.
+When shampooing, you can use a rubber curry to massage the soap into the skin and coat.
 One of the most important things to remember when bathing a smooth or short coat breed of dog is to always brush or rub in the direction of the hair growth.
 Dogs have arrector pili muscles that are attached to the hair follicles.
-Short haired breeds can be irritated and made uncomfortable by rubbing or brushing their coat against the grain.
-You also run the risk of causing ingrown hairs by brushing short haired breeds against the grain.
+Short-haired breeds can be irritated and made uncomfortable by rubbing or brushing their coat against the grain.
+You also run the risk of causing ingrown hairs by brushing short-haired breeds against the grain.